Comments Off on Three Things I Learned Refreshing My Website

-No, this was more about the fact that I had a steady cadre of recurring, long-term clients who kept me busy and made it unnecessary for me to actively market.
+No, this was more about the fact that when I scramble through all the customer journeys I’ve recorded, I found that I had a steady cadre of recurring, long-term clients who kept me busy and made it unnecessary for me to actively market.

 Still.
 Not a best practice for a writing business…True this.
 So, I buckled down and refreshed it this past week.
 VOILA.

 Here are three things I learned in the process:

 There is a growing call for the AP to use/require diacritics (symbols such as accent marks, etc) for words/names such as Chavez.
 You’ll notice I use diacritics, because I understand the interplay between language and identity.
 (Well, you’ll notice if you explore my website, which I definitely think you should do.)